What are Scalene Muscles?

 Exercises for Scalene Muscles

-- Neck Tilts: Gently tilt your head from side to side to stretch and relax the scalene muscles.
+- Neck Tilts: Gently tilt your head from side to side.

 - Isometric Resistance: Press your forehead into your hands while keeping your head still to activate your neck muscles.

-- Neck Rolls: Slowly roll your neck in circular motions to improve mobility.
+- Neck Rolls: Slowly roll your neck in circular motions to enhance mobility.

 Get Professional Help